Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Ryan Jeffers At The Plate

-- Looking at the 73 games he has played this season, he's homered in nine of them (12.3%), and in 3.8% of his trips to the plate.
+- Looking at the 74 games he has played this season, he's went deep in nine of them (12.2%), and in 3.7% of his trips to the plate.

-- Jeffers has driven home a run in 19 games this season (26%), including more than one RBI in 11% of his games and producing three or more of his team's runs on two occasions..
+- In 19 games this season (25.7%), Jeffers has picked up an RBI, and in eight of those games (10.8%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 26 of 73 games this season, and more than once 5 times.
+- He has scored in 36.5% of his games this year, with two or more runs scored in 6.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.